Scarification is a process best described as a thorough mechanical heavy raking of a lawn.

 Scarification carried out in spring or summer

 Lawns that are scarified in spring or summer will require a little further help to rejuvenate.
 Generally, we would only carry out such work if we feel the lawn has little chance of improving without it.
 To help your lawn rejuvenate and ensure the grass plants remain healthy, the soil must remain wet at all times and the lawn must be mown regularly.
 The more frequently you mow your lawn whilst ensuring the soil remains wet, the quicker your lawn will rejuvenate.
+By following our advice, you should expect your lawn to be rejuvenated after 6 to 8 weeks.
+During this period and depending on the depth and outcome of the scarification, weeds will take advantage of spaces in the turf and germinate.
+A follow up weed control may be required or you can wait until your next treatment for these weeds to be controlled.
+Regular mowing should help to reduce the onset of a weed infestation.

 What will happen to the thatch once my lawn is scarified?